Why Democrats’ immigration hopes rest on a decision by the Senate parliamentarian

 Under the rule, reconciliation bills can’t change Social Security.
 They can’t be projected to increase the federal deficit after 10 years.
 They must affect federal spending or revenue — and their effect on spending or revenue must be “more than incidental” to their policy impact.

-While the Budget Act of 1974 does include criteria for determining what counts as an extraneous measure, whether a proposal fits that criteria is still open to interpretation by the presiding officer.
+While the Budget Act of 1974 does include criteria for determining what counts as an extraneous measure, whether a proposal meets those requirements is still open to interpretation by the presiding officer.

-On immigration, Republicans argue that the legislation Democrats have put forth isn’t strictly related to the budget; Democrats say that it is a budgetary concern, since immigration affects matters like benefits, spending, and the economy.
+On immigration, Republicans argue that the legislation Democrats have put forth isn’t strictly related to the budget; Democrats say that it is a budgetary concern, since immigration affects matters such as benefits, spending, and the economy.

 Ds never fail to fail when it comes to immigration reform even when they control the White House, Senate and House.
 They persist in pursuing partisan bills rather than bipartisan immigration reform, starting with bills like our Bipartisan Border Solutions Act. https://t.co/m58RTllR6e— Senator John Cornyn (@JohnCornyn) September 10, 2021

-Even if MacDonough signs off on immigration provisions in the reconciliation bill, the broader measure still faces a potentially rocky future in the Senate.
+Even if MacDonough signs off on immigration provisions in the bill, the broader measure still faces a potentially rocky future in the Senate.
 While he hasn’t taken issue with immigration specifically, Sen. Joe Manchin (D-WV), a frequent thorn in the side of progressive Democrats, told CNN on Sunday that he would not support a $3.5 trillion reconciliation measure.
-Sen. Krysten Sinema (D-AZ) has also signaled that she she won’t support the full $3.5 trillion in proposed spending.
+Sen. Krysten Sinema (D-AZ) has also signaled that she would oppose that level of spending.

 Sen. Joe Manchin on CNN says he will not vote for the $3.5 infrastructure bill pic.twitter.com/Czhm7KpStX— Aaron Rupar (@atrupar) September 12, 2021

-Draft legislation for the reconciliation bill is due Wednesday, before the September 27th vote on a separate, bipartisan infrastructure bill.
+Draft legislation for the reconciliation bill is due Wednesday, ahead of a September 27 deadline to vote on a separate, bipartisan infrastructure bill.

-“I happen to think that Joe Manchin is right, physical infrastructure is terribly important,” Sanders said on Sunday.
+“I happen to think that Joe Manchin is right, physical infrastructure is terribly important,” Sanders said.
 “But I happen to think that the needs of the human beings of our country, working families, the children, the elderly, the poor are even more important, and we can and must do both.”

-In an evenly split Senate, Democrats would need every member of their caucus to support the package for it to pass, with Harris as the tie-breaking vote in her role as president of the Senate.
+In an evenly split Senate, Democrats would need every member of their caucus to support the package for it to pass, with Harris as the tie-breaking vote in her role as Senate president.

 Biden has repeatedly called for a path to citizenship

-In February this year, shortly after he took office, Biden’s US Citizenship Act of 2021 was introduced in the House.
-The bill proposes an eight-year process to grant US citizenship to young people brought to this country illegally by their parents before January 1, 2021, as well as people here under Temporary Protected Status, a designation that safeguards people fleeing for humanitarian reasons from countries like Haiti, Myanmar, and Syria.
+In February 2021, shortly after Biden took office, he sent his US Citizenship Act of 2021 to Congress for consideration.
+The bill proposes an eight-year process to grant US citizenship to young people brought to this country by their parents before January 1, 2021, as well as people in the US under Temporary Protected Status (TPS), a designation that safeguards people fleeing for humanitarian reasons from countries such as Haiti, Myanmar, and Syria.
 Agricultural workers and other essential workers would be subject to the legislation, too.

 The House Bill on immigration reconciliation is out!
 Here's a on what it says—but first, a BIG caveat.
 This is NOT the final version.— Aaron Reichlin-Melnick (@ReichlinMelnick) September 11, 2021